YingZhou001/IBDkin/readme.md

 part=1 # can be set as 2, 3, 4, and 5
 ./IBDkin -ibdfile ibd.txt -map plink.map -ind ind.txt -nthreads 5 -out example-3.${part} -part 5 ${part}
 ```
-**Caution!**: specify different output prefix for each part when use the `-part` option, or you will overwrite your estimations.
+**Caution!**: specify a different output file prefix for each part when use the `-part` option, or you will overwrite your estimations.

 For advanced parameters setting, please read our [manuscript(add link to our manuscript)](#ibdkin) and check the following sections: [Required Parameters](#22-required-parameters), [Optional Parameters](#23-optional-parameters).